CrossRealms/Splunk-Cyences-App-for-Splunk/docs/user_guide/user_guide.md

 ---

 ### Data Collection
-The following sources and their respective data need to be onboarded into your Splunk environment in order to get the most security benefits out of the Cyences App:
+Data need to be onboarded into your Splunk environment in order to get the most security benefits out of the Cyences App: View the [Data Onboarding](/configuration/data_onboarding/) section for more detail.
-* Amazon Web Services
-* CrowdStrike EventStream Data (Antivirus)
-* Firewall Logs
-* Fortigate VPN Logs
-* G Suite
-* Kaspersky
-* Lansweeper
-* Linux
-* Microsoft Graph Security Score (Azure)
-* Network Logs
-* Office 365 Defender ATP (Advanced Threat Protection)
-* Office 365 Management Events
-* Palo Alto Logs
-* Qualys
-* Sophos Central (Antivirus)
-* Sysmon
-* Tenable
-* Unix
-* VPN
-* Windows (same thing as WinEventLog?)
-* Windows Defender Logs (Antivirus)
-* WinEventLog

---> <TODO Vatsal> remove the above list if it's not necessary.

-View the **Data Onboarding [Admin]** section for more information.

 ### Configuration